-Egypt is an affordable year-round.
+Egypt is affordable year-round.
 However, the high season runs from mid-October to March.
-This is when you will find prices at their highest and also sold out Nile River cruises and hotels.
-To score the best deal consider traveling to Egypt between March and September.
+This is when you will find prices at their highest and sold-out Nile River cruises and hotels.
+Consider traveling to Egypt between March and September to score the best deal.
 (Keep in mind these are also the hottest times).

 When is the Best Time for a Nile River Cruise

 The best time to book a Nile River Cruise is between October and March – high season.
-This is when temperatures are milder and will make your cruise much more enjoyable.
-You definitely don’t want to be exploring sites like Luxor Temple in the heat of the day during an Egyptian Summer!
-We sailed the Nile in mid October and although it was still hot, the heat was bearable – but still book a room with AC.
+This is when temperatures are milder, making your cruise much more enjoyable.
+You don’t want to explore sites like Luxor Temple in the heat of the day during an Egyptian Summer!
+We sailed the Nile in mid-October, and although it was still hot, the heat was bearable – but still book a room with AC.

 When is the Best Time to Visit Cairo?

-The best time to visit Cairo and the pyramids are in the shoulder and high season.
-March, April, October, and November would be ideal as the weather is comfortable and the crowds aren’t terrible quite yet.
-During March, April, and early October you may even be able to score some deals on a hotel.
+The best time to visit Cairo and the pyramids is the shoulder and high season.
+March, April, October, and November would be ideal as the weather is comfortable and the crowds aren’t terrible yet.
+During March, April, and early October, you may even be able to score some deals on a hotel.

 When is the Best Time to Swim in the Red Sea?

-We found the coastal areas of Egypt to have much more mild temperatures that the rest od the country.
+We found the coastal areas of Egypt to have much more mild temperatures than the rest of the country.
 We were pleasantly surprised at all times on the coat of Hurghada by the breeziness during the day and night.
-This means that even in the peak of summer you can still feel okay on the Red Sea.
+This means that even in the peak of summer, you can still feel okay on the Red Sea.

 Quick Egypt Travel Tips